ionos-cloud/knife-ionos-cloud/docs/subcommands/lan_create.md

     public: --public, -p
         boolean indicating if the LAN faces the public Internet or not; defaults to false

+    pcc: --pcc PCC_ID
+        iD of the PCC to connect the LAN to

     ionoscloud_username: --username USERNAME, -u USERNAME
         your Ionoscloud username (required)